-Your child will be assessed three times during the program year using the online tool Teaching Strategies Gold.
+Your child will be assessed three or four times (depending on your program option) during the program year using the online tool Teaching Strategies Gold.
 This tool is a list of goals and objectives from the Creative Curriculum® giving the classroom staff a road map to determine where each child is developmentally.
 Assessments are aligned with the Head Start Early Learning Outcomes Framework and the Ohio Early Learning and Development Standards.
 This enables educators to track your child's progress and provide information to plan experiences for your child individually and as part of a group.
 The assessment information will be shared with you during the Parent/Teacher Conferences and/or home visits throughout the year.
 The program does not report this data to ODJFS pursuant to 51001:2-1702 of the Administrative Code.

-Teacher and Family advocate Home Visits
+Teacher and Family Advocate Home Visits

-An important way you will participate in the Head Start program is by inviting your child's teacher and/or Family advocate to come into your home for a Home Visit.
+An important way you will participate in the Head Start program is by inviting your child's teacher and/or Family advocate to come into your home for a home visit.
 This visit is another way to communicate and connect and get to know your family better.
-During the pandemic, home visits may be completed virtually.
 The visit will consist of the teacher talking with you and interacting with your child.
 Together you will discuss goals for your child and your family, family strengths, any needs you may have, and ways that we can connect you to the resources available in our community.
 In addition, activities may be planned to include all members of the family.
 This visit can enhance your child's relationship with his or her teacher and your relationship with center staff.
-You will have a home visit before classes begin and one again in the spring.
+Teachers will complete a minimum of two educational home visits each year.
+Home visits may be completed virtually due to the pandemic.

-Parent Teacher Conferences
+Parent/Teacher Conferences

 Parent/Teacher conferences help to build strong bridges between the learning that goes on at home and within your Head Start School FamilyTM environment.
 For this to happen, you and your child's teacher need to share information with each other.
 You need to know what is going on in the other's experience with your child, the teaching strategies that each use, and each other's concerns and goals.
 Therefore, we ask that you participate in Parent/Teacher Conferences.
-These conferences are scheduled two times per year at your child's center (or virtually during the pandemic).
-The first conference is in the fall and the second is in the spring.
-Your child's teacher will call or send a list of the dates and times that you may choose from to schedule your Parent/Teacher Conference.
+These conferences are scheduled two times per year at your child's center or family child care home.
+Your child's educator will call or send a list of the dates and times that you may choose from to schedule your Parent/Teacher Conference.